Cascading/tutorials/README.md

-# A collection of tutorials from the cascading eco system.
+# Tutorials For the Cascading Ecosystem.

-This is a collection of tutorials for working with cascading and its related projects.
+This is a collection of tutorials about working with cascading and its related projects.
 In contains the following tutorials right now:

 * Pattern
 * Lingual-HBase
+* Lingual-Oracle

-The project is meant to make it simple to add new tutorials, without dealing with the setup of asciidoctor too much.
-All common parts like the CSS and the eruby template for the html page and such are in the rooproject in `src/site/stylesheets` and `src/templates`.
-Each subproject for a specific tutorial contains only the actual content, namely the asciidoc (`<subproject>/src/asciidoc`) and the images (`<subproject>/src/site/images`).
+This project is meant to make it simple to add new tutorials without dealing with the setup of asciidoctor too much.
+All common parts such as CSS and the eRuby template for the html page are in the root project under `src/site/stylesheets` and `src/templates`.
+Each subproject contains only the specific content for that tutorial, i.e. the asciidoc (`<subproject>/src/asciidoc`) and the images (`<subproject>/src/site/images`).

 # Building

-To render all projects do this:
+The command line to produce all tutorials is:

     > gradle docDist

-This will render all tutorials, put them in the `<rootproject>/build/documentation/` directory.
-Each tutorial has its own subdirectory, which also contains a zip archive containing the tutorial.
+This will render all tutorials and put them in the `<rootproject>/build/documentation/` directory.
+Each tutorial has its own subdirectory, which also contains a zip archive of the tutorial.